middlebear/jekyll-theme-editorial/README.md

 The introductory comments (text after `# `) provide configuration info for social icons.
 This list is used not only for the social icons in the site header, but also as templates for social links for people, posts, and pages elsewhere.

+### What about minima's `twitter_username` and `github_username`?
+Jekyll's default theme, minima, defines two social media keys in the default `_config.yml` file: `twitter_username` and `github_username`.
+These two keys are not used by the Editorial theme, so at this point, you can keep them for flexibility or remove them to keep your site config file trim.

 ### Add the Elements page

-To view the site styling elements on a single page, save the following content into `_pages/elements.html`:
+To view the site styling elements on a single page, save the following <abbr>HTML</abbr> content into `_pages/elements.html`:

 ```html
 ---